Lockx-Security/Lockx-Ethereum-Contracts/test/TESTING_STATISTICS.md

 npm run coverage
 ```

-This command runs all 423+ tests and generates 90.08% branch coverage results.
+This command runs all Hardhat tests (currently 438 passing) and generates the coverage report.

 ### Invariant Testing
 ```bash